AndrewRook/ptplot/README.md

 ## Development roadmap
+* Interface
+  * Look at python ggplot2 implementation for inspiration
+  * Use layered grammar of graphics
+* Data
+  * Store data in plot object for usage by other functions
+     * Store multiple datasets?
+     * Store as dataframe versus bokeh datatype?
+     * Store additional info, like index markers for frames or special columns?
 * Field generation
   * Figure out how to allow for different sports fields
   * Figure out where to store information about field sizes in data units (also aspect ratios)